ente-io/ente/README.md

     otpauth://totp/provider.com:you@email.com?secret=YOUR_SECRET
     ```

-You can export the codes you have added to ente, to either an **encrypted** or plain text file.
+You can export the codes you have added to ente, to either an **encrypted** or
+plain text file.
+The encrypted backups can be accessed through the app, as well
+as a standalone CLI tool.
+[Read
+more](migration-guides/encrypted_export.md#how-to-use-the-exported-data).

 ## 📲 Download